-There are better ways to get rid of unwanted furniture than by chucking it off a cliff Arlo-Guthrie style, filling up landfills, and generally killing the whales.
+There are better ways to get rid of unwanted furniture than by chucking it off a cliff Arlo-Guthrie style, filling up landfills, and generally killing the whales (and whatever it lands on).
 And we don’t want to kill those whales.
 Also, furniture sucks to move.
 And there are better options available for getting rid of home furnishings than just tossing them in the backyard and waiting for that next tornado to get rid of it.
 In fact, there are a lot of ecologically friendly, cheap, and easy ways to get rid of that old stuff.
 Some of them can even be tax deductible.
 And you won’t be killing the whales.
 It’s win-win.

 Courtesy first when donating furniture.